Amazon Redesign

 Account Page End Point

-This still begs the question of why account settings are two step process to even view.
-Taking a look here it can be seen that Amazon provides a plethora of settings for its different types of users between sellers, customers, etc.
+Taking a deeper look here it can be seen that Amazon provides a plethora of settings for its different types of users between sellers, customers, etc.

 The main drawbacks to a list of so many options is that it is quite easy to get lost trying to find something a user may need that isn’t as common.
 Scrolling through this many options, it can be very easy to scroll right past the one the user may be looking for.